914digital/alconox/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.9.2 =
+* Smoother scrolling for Nice dropdown with flags language selector widget look

+= 2.9.1 =
+* New server added into our Translation Delivery Network

+= 2.8.65 =
+* Possible Cross-site scripting (XSS) vulnerability fixed, only possible for sub-domain, sub-directory paid options:
+An attacker can generate a malicious link and if followed by a victim with an old browser without proper URL encoding support (<= IE 9) then javascript code can be executed on victim's computer.
+Kudos to Ram Gall @ Wordfence for notifying

+= 2.8.64 =
+* New server added into our Translation Delivery Network

+= 2.8.63 =
+* Minor change: prefer IPv4 in paid version server communication as some hosts have issues with IPv6

 = 2.8.62 =
 * Tested with new WordPress 5.7 version
 * Fix for email translation debug